About the Author

 After her first mammogram, in 2009, Katy Tessman was diagnosed with breast cancer.
 She had a double mastectomy on her fortieth birthday, endured eight chemotherapy treatments in 14 weeks, and underwent several reconstruction surgeries.
 Katy's sons, Louis and Maxwell were only ages 6 and 3 at the time of her diagnosis.

 The family's love of nature helped Louis and Maxwell understand the changes going on with their mother's body.
-They live in the Northern woods of Minnesota and volunteer year-round at their local nature center.
+They live in Minnesota and volunteer year-round at their local nature center.

 Katy is a full-time mom who is an active volunteer at her boys' school and works in a high school media center.
 Before becoming a mother, Katy recorded a CD of 11 original songs and went on two national tours.
 Katy has a BA from Minnesota State University–Moorhead and has worked as a communications contractor for a variety of businesses in the Twin Cities.